 Before you develop a calendar, make sure you are crystal clear on what business objectives your marketing will help you achieve.
 Then, begin to plan a marketing calendar with the tactics that will best help you reach those goals.

-When you are planning your calendar, it is more than mapping out social media posts against a monthly calendar.
+Planning your calendar means more than mapping out your social media posts against a monthly calendar.
 You should plan every marketing tactic with the intent to further your goals.

 Begin to lay out your calendar against your customer buyer cycles, working backward from the end dates of any campaigns.
 For instance, if you want to run a back-to-school campaign, the time to start is not when kids are back in school but when parents are planning for the back-to-school season.

-Now it's time to execute.
+Now it's time to execute on your strategy.
 How you set up your marketing calendar should depend on your business.
 Some marketing teams map out a large annual calendar and then allow each team member to manage their piece.
 Other marketing teams have one large calendar that everyone updates and works against.
-In either case, find a marketing calendar tool to help you with project management, communication and workflow, setting your team up for success.

 Marketing calendars are more than just schedules of social media or blog posts.
-They can also include email newsletters, public relations outreach, promotions, in-person events, community relations, digital and traditional paid advertising, and so much more.
+They can also include email newsletters, public relations outreach efforts, promotions, in-person events, community relations, digital and traditional paid advertising, and so much more.
 Calendars will help you stay organized as you coordinate all of these moving pieces.
-With one succinct plan in place, your team will be ready, accountable and excited to charge forward with marketing execution – working all the while toward a cohesive goal.
+With one succinct plan in place, your team will be ready, accountable and excited to charge forward with marketing execution – all while working toward a cohesive goal.